offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 | Undo                       | Ctrl + Z                                                                                                        |
 | Redo                       | Ctrl + Y                                                                                                        |

-To the right of the 3D viewport is a sidebar on the left-hand side.
+To the left of the 3D viewport is a sidebar.

 ![Bambu Studio Prepare screen sidebar](bambu_studio_prepare_sidebar.png)